Rickcau/PII-Detection-Text-Analytics/README.md

 # PII-Detection-Text-Analytics
 How to leverage the PII Redaction Container to redact text.
 The Redaction container can be run in a disconnecte3d mode if needed for customers that have strict policies around dealing with PII, this solution can help solve those challenges.

+## PII Container Release Details
+For more details on the PII Container Release please [click here](./Documents/PII_Container_Release.md)

 ## Azure AI Language Service
 You can leverage the [AI Language Service to redact PII](https://learn.microsoft.com/en-us/azure/ai-services/language-service/personally-identifiable-information/how-to/redact-text-pii) data.
 You can also deploy this as a container, which I have outlined the steps of how to do this using Azure Container Apps below.